SimplySnap/SimplySnap.github.io/content/_index.md

 Please contact me if you are interested in parallel computing, biological computing and scientific computing for social good!
 I am exploring opportunities in these areas and would love to be involved in any such work.

-Some of my coursework includes: ...
+Some of my coursework includes: machine learning, quantum computing, ecological dynamics, numerical analysis, graph theory, algorithm analysis and data structures.
+For a full list of my coursework, please go to the CV page.

 <!--
 Some of my recent publications include: